metablaster/WindowsFirewallRuleset/README.md

 want to fix some problem.
 - Any rule that results in "Access denied" while loading should be reloaded by executing specific script again.
+- Master script `SetupFirewall.ps1` will [unblock all files](https://devblogs.microsoft.com/scripting/easily-unblock-all-files-in-a-directory-using-powershell/)
+in project first to avoid YES/NO questions spam for every executing script, you should "unblock" files manually only if executing individual scripts after manual download or transfer from another computer by using `UnblockProject.ps1` script.

 **STEPS:**